-What is different in Carpathians
+What is different in the Carpathians

-Contrary to many other long-distance hikes, in the Carpathians you find few ranges where you can meet scores of tourists – Strážovské vrchy, Tatry, Východní Beskydy, Muntii Rodnei, Piatra Craiului, Fagaras, Retezat – but mostly you walk trails, ridges and forest roads where you are the only hiker in a day, week or two.
+Contrary to many other long-distance hikes, in the Carpathians you find few ranges where you can meet scores of tourists – Strážovské vrchy, Tatry, Východní Beskydy, Muntii Rodnei, Piatra Craiului, Fagaras, Retezat – but mostly you walk trails, ridges and forest roads where you are the only hiker in a day, a week or two.
 At some places there is no trail visible and you need to make a trail on your own.

 To make the point, in Slovakia I met only 1 multi-day hiker on 200 km between Slovenský raj and the Dukla pass.
 Apart from Polonina Borzhava I met only 2 hikers in Ukraine but could see 3 tents at Polonina Svidovec.
 The number of multi-day hikers I met between Rodnei and Piatra Craiului was 2 (two) on the distance of 500 km.

 Unlike in the Alps, outdoor shops are far, far away from the mountains and you can easily tear your gear while elbowing through bushes or new growth at places where once might had been a path.
 The „land management“ has been changing significantly in Romania and Ukraine since 1990s.
-After clearcuts paths are blocked by logs and overgrown by high grass and bushes.
+After clearcuts and thunderstorms paths are blocked by logs and overgrown by high grass and bushes.
 Often old paths diminish in the new growth as they are not used so frequently today.
 This means lot of improvisation and preparedness.

 However much I did not considered my journey a sport performance but a pilgrimage, I must admit that the fact I wanted to walk all the Carpathians in the given time turned the hike into kind of a contest.
 Unlike during my previous journeys I felt I lost the feeling of freedom once I was comparing my advance with the schedule I prepared before.